تعاملات دیپلماتیک

 Introduction

-The interaction between international political developments and sporting events is an integral part of global politics.
-However, Russia's 2022 invasion of Ukraine has created a unique precedent in terms of the scale and nature of sporting sanctions.
-The present research seeks to answer the question: How has the 2022 Russia-Ukraine war affected the relations of global sport and altered the approach of international institutions?
-In response, the hypothesis is posited that the war, by challenging the principle of political neutrality, has transformed global sport into an arena for geopolitical conflict through the weaponization of sanctions (including team bans, athlete exclusions, and economic boycotts).The research method is qualitative, utilizing Thematic Analysis.
-Data were collected via library research and analyzed through a three-stage coding process (open, axial, and selective).
-The findings indicate that the sanctions targeted Russia's sports structure through three mechanisms: "financial decoupling" (economic shock), "brain drain" (migration of athletes), and "geopolitical isolation."
-The study concludes that the transition from "sport as a peace-builder" to "sport as a sanctioning tool" poses a strategic warning for other independent nations, including Iran.The sanctions regime extended beyond traditional political and economic spheres to comprehensively target Russian sport.
-This resulted in the isolation and deprivation of the Russian sports establishment, reversing years of developmental progress.
+The findings indicate that the sanctions targeted Russia's sports structure through three mechanisms: “financial decoupling” (economic shock), “brain drain” (migration of athletes), and “geopolitical isolation.”
+The study concludes that the transition from “sport as a peace-builder” to “sport as a sanctioning tool” poses a strategic warning for other independent nations, including Iran.
+The sanctions regime extended beyond traditional political and economic spheres to comprehensively target Russian sport, resulting in the isolation and deprivation of the Russian sports establishment and reversing years of developmental progress.
 Crucially, the punitive measures were multifaceted, encompassing national representation, individual athletes, and commercial interests.

 Research Objective

-The overarching objective of this research is to systematically identify and analyze the principal repercussions of the 2022 Russia-Ukraine war and the corresponding international sanctions on the structure and functioning of global sport.
-The inquiry is fundamentally guided by the following central research question:
+The overarching objective of this research is to systematically identify and analyze the principal repercussions of the 2022 Russia–Ukraine war and the corresponding international sanctions on the structure and functioning of global sport.
+The inquiry is guided by the following central research question:

-What are the most significant effects of the Russia-Ukraine war on global sport, and through which mechanisms have these impacts manifested within the international political system?.
+What are the most significant effects of the Russia–Ukraine war on global sport, and through which mechanisms have these impacts manifested within the international political system?

 The primary effects of the conflict between the Russian Federation and the Republic of Ukraine on global sport are threefold: (1) the prohibition of national sports teams from participating in international events; (2) the systematic exclusion of Russian athletes from major competitions, including the Olympics; and (3) the imposition of significant pressure and restrictions on Russian-owned commercial entities, clubs, and influential sports figures in the international sports market.